Internet-Draft Scheduling OAM YANG November 2024

 +---------+

-4. YANG Data Model for Scheduling OAM Tests
+4. YANG Data Models for Scheduling OAM Tests

 <CODE BEGINS> file ietf-oam-unitary-test@2024-11-08.yang